 The goal of this ministry is to raise awareness about adoption and foster care, equip church members to care for and support adoptive and foster care families in The Heights, and to provide support groups for those throughout our community who are involved in this area of ministry.

 The Heights Car Care Ministry is designed to provide basic automotive maintenance services at no cost and on a regular basis to our widows, single moms, and single women at The Heights.
 This is a true “justice” ministry, as those who are knowledgeable in car maintenance can help those who need assistance and are vulnerable.
-Skilled and Apprentice Mechanics, Hospitality Care Volunteers, and Registration and Appointments Coordinators are needed.
+Skilled and Apprentice Mechanics are needed.
+For current Car Care event information, please click here.

 Circle of Friends

 Circle of Friends is a weekly fellowship for adults with cognitive disabilities.
 It meets the first three Tuesdays of each month throughout the school year.
 They provide fun activities and events that allow the participants to engage in new opportunities.
 Examples include gym night, prom night, karaoke night, etc. Volunteers are needed to invest in these participants and their caregivers.
 Mosaic, a system of group homes in our area, welcomes volunteers to serve through their vocational centers and through the care of the group homes and residences.

 Cornerstone currently feeds 200 homeless men and women three times a week.
 The Heights sponsors every third Thursday of the month, but volunteers are needed for all of the following serving times:

 · Tuesdays, 11:30 am – 1:30 pm